 For a general discussion of the challenges of measuring sustainability with indicators, see the paper "Towards indicators of sustainability" on this site.

 INDICATORS OF ENVIRONMENT AND SUSTAINABILITY

-The SCOPE book Sustainability Indicators (Hak, Moldan and Dahl 2007) provides a good overview of efforts to indicate sustainability, and the IISD Compendium is a directory of most indicator processes.
-IEF President Arthur Dahl has reviewed progress again recently (Dahl 2012a).
+The SCOPE book Sustainability Indicators (Hak, Moldan and Dahl 2007) provided a good overview of early efforts to indicate sustainability, and the IISD Compendium is a directory of most indicator processes.
+IEF President Arthur Dahl has reviewed progress again in 2012 (Dahl 2012a).
 Only a few of the most significant indicator processes and outputs are mentioned here.

-The Organization for Economic Cooperation and Development (OECD), an inter-governmental organization of the most developed countries, has long been a leader in the development and use of environmental indicators using a pressure-state-response framework, and regularly published sets of core and key environmental indicators such as Environment at a Glance: OECD Environmental Indicators.
+The Organization for Economic Cooperation and Development (OECD), an inter-governmental organization of the most developed countries, has long been a leader in the development and use of environmental indicators using a pressure-state-response framework, and regularly published sets of core and key environmental indicators.

 The International Environment Forum includes a number of indicator experts among its members, and has discussed indicators at several of its conferences, including organizing a Dialogue on Indicators for Sustainability at the Science Forum during the World Summit on Sustainable Development in Johannesburg in 2002.
 It has also issued an IEF position paper on Indicators for Sustainability.
 Its 2008 annual conference in the Netherlands on "Growth or Sustainability?
 Defining, Measuring and Achieving Prosperity" included indicators as one of its major themes.
 In 2010, the IEF cosponsored as its 14th conference "Making the Invisible Visible" at the University of Brighton, which presented the results of the values-based indicators project (see below).